ranakhaled75/sqi-project/README.md

 ![image](https://github.com/user-attachments/assets/40511782-e916-42c9-aa7a-d67da80b6372)

 ### describe
--One customer can place many orders.
+- One customer can place many orders.
 -	One staff member can handle many orders.
 -	One order contains many order items.
 - Products	N:1	Many order items can refer to the same product.
 -	Many products belong to one category.
--	Each product has stock info; typically 1:1.
+-	Each product has stock info.
 -One store can have multiple stock entries.

 Usage